 - Medical Scribe

 AP (Advanced Placement) Credit: MBKU currently accepts credits for AP Psychology and AP Statistics.
-Required Coursework: A minimum of three credits, with a letter grade or pass grade, must be completed in the following courses, at a regionally accredited U.S. college or university:
+Required Coursework: A minimum of three semester or four quarter credits, with a letter grade or pass grade, must be completed in the following courses, at a regionally accredited U.S. college or university:

 - Microbiology with lab

 - Human Anatomy with lab (must be taken in the last seven years)

 - Human Physiology with lab (must be taken in the last seven years)

 - Biological sciences, any area

 - Biochemistry or Organic Chemistry

 1 Verifying Accreditation: Ensuring the accreditation of a particular institution is your responsibility.
 Doing so before applying may save you time and effort during the application process.
 To verify whether a specific U.S. institution is regionally accredited, we strongly recommend that you check this list.